PaulGPerez/MentalHealthStudy/README.md

 Mental Health Data Study

+I would recommend that you view the Microsoft Word versions as they are carefully structured in an outline format instead of the PDF where you have to scroll down multiple pages.

 This project focuses on the data cleaning and quality assurance (QA) of a mental health survey dataset.
 Project Overview